concur/developer.concur.com/concepts/partner-applications.markdown

 | APIs Used |Select the Concur Web Service APIs that this application will interface with.
 If the API includes sensitive data groups, they will appear as separate check boxes beneath the API.
 Select only the check boxes for the sensitive data that your application must have access to.
 |         |**NOTE**: The Quick Expense Web Service requires the Expense Report Web Service scope.
 If the application wants to GET receipt images, it would use the Imaging Web Service, so it would also require the Imaging Web Service scope.|

 6. The **Application Authorization** section displays your company domain and automatically creates a **Key** and **Secret** to use with this application.
 NOTE: The key and secret allow access to any company that enables this application.
-You MUST keep this information secret (as specified in the Concur Legal Agreement) to maintain security.
+You MUST keep this information secret (as specified in the Concur Legal Agreement) to maintain security
 7. Click **OK**.
 The application will automatically be enabled for your company.

 ##  Managing Partner Applications

 To manage your app, use the **Administration** > **Web Services ** page.
 Through this page, you can register your app with Concur, enable applications, and configure the scope of data the application can access on the user's behalf.

-####  To modify a partner application
+######  To modify a partner application

 1. On the **Application Registration **page, select the desired application from the list.
 Click **Modify**.
 The **Modify Partner Application** page appears.
 2. Edit the fields as necessary.